timdeschryver/timdeschryver.dev/content/blog/a-practical-guide-to-angular-template-driven-forms/index.md

 My opinion is that template-driven forms, the easy and also the complex ones, are also easier to write and to understand.
 This is certainly true when the person is new to Angular Forms.
 And don't worry, you will still "be reactive" as the template itself is reactive by nature.

+All the examples used in this article can be found on [GitHub](https://github.com/timdeschryver/angular-forms-guide).

+> Didn't find what you're looking for?
+Feel free to reach out to me on [Twitter](https://twitter.com/tim_deschryver)